Board of Trustees

 Simba holds his MBA from INSEAD and received his PhD from King’s College, London, where in the 1980s he focused on developing humanized antibodies to treat cancer in collaboration between the laboratory of molecular biology in Cambridge, England and Celltech.

-Justin is the Commercial Director of Goodhart Partners, an asset management company based in London.
-Having completed a graduate programme at Deutsche Asset Management, Justin spent 10 years at the US investment & consultancy firm Russell Investments in various leadership roles focused on business development.
-Latterly, he was responsible for establishing Coronation Asset Management’s institutional business outside Africa, before joining Goodhart Partners in late 2013.
+Justin is responsible for the New Capital, a fund management business that is part of EFG Private Bank.
+Having completed a graduate program at Deutsche Asset Management, Justin spent 10 years at the US investment & consultancy firm Russell Investments in various leadership roles focused on business development.
+Latterly, he was responsible for establishing Coronation Asset Management’s institutional business outside Africa, before joining Goodhart Partners in late 2013 where he was a Partner, responsible for the commercial activities for the company.

-He has always had a deep interest in photography and has had a 10-year engagement with VII Photo Agency.
-Whilst photography remains a committed hobby, over the years Justin has had images published in various newspapers, magazines and books.
-He is also an accomplished athlete, having competed in various international long-distance triathlon races as well as cycling at a national level.
+He has always had a deep interest in photography Justin has had a 15-year engagement with VII Photo Agency.
+While photography remains a committed hobby, he has had images published in various newspapers, magazines, and books over the years.
+He is also an accomplished athlete, having competed in various international long-distance triathlon races as well as having won various medals, competing as an amateur cyclist at a national and international level.

-Justin is chair of an environmental and health lobby group, focused on improving transport and sports infrastructure within London.
+Outside of work, Justin has been actively involved in an environmental and health lobby group, focused on improving transport and sports infrastructure within London.
 He holds a BA Hons in Finance and Law.

 Founder, CEO and Head of Strategy, Mechanica.
 Ted is one of three founding partners who conceived and launched branding agency Mechanica.
 His responsibilities include contributing to the building and management of a next-generation business model and organization, as well as general strategic oversight across Mechanica’s clients and businesses.